-Delighted with her success, Lyceria decided to make another race, a lesser race but made an error that she could never have predicted.
+Delighted with her success, Lyceria decided to make another race, a lesser race but made an err that she could never have predicted.

-Bemarisse, who grew jaded and restless as her position as the Constellations, resolved to take advantage of the Second Race’s folly.
+Bemarisse, who grew jaded and restless as her position as the Constellations, decided to take advantage of the Second Race’s folly.
 Bemarisse joined Abyss and Rift in the underworld and became the goddess of Death.
-And like her sister, Bemarisse created a race but unlike the others, they were purely evil.
+And like her sister, Bemarisse created a race, but they were purely evil, unlike the others.

 Demons, the goddess called them.
-Bemarisse sent them to feed on the suffering of the mortals and with her actions, the Great Ones, Abyss and Rift, grumbled as they yearned to destroy once more.
+Bemarisse sent them to feed on the mortals’ suffering, and with her actions, the Great Ones, Abyss, and Rift grumbled as they yearned to destroy once more.

 Fighting back against the Great Ones’ impatience, the younger gods grew successful in their endeavors until a mortal man from Aestha learned how to destroy the First Race.

-A thousand years later, the people of Aestha remain prosperous yet unfeeling in regards to foreign affairs, the Mycean royal bloodline has been corrupted by greed, Frysessa has closed off its borders, the Fey have been exiled to Death Island, and the Rhageons have a demi-god as King.
+A thousand years later, the people of Aestha have remained prosperous yet unfeeling regarding foreign affairs.
+The Mycean royal bloodline has been corrupted by greed, Frysessa has closed off its borders, the Fey have been exiled to Death Island, and the Rhageons have a demi-god as King.

 The First Race— The Feyeria, possess longevity and magic